 This information from Loop, an app which connects to your smart meter to help reduce your energy use, may be useful.
 Citizens Advice also has a calculator you can use to help check how much your appliances cost to run.
 GoCompare’s energy cost calculator allows you to compare the cost of running different appliances to find out which is cheaper.

-Some people are eligible for a further discount of £150 on their energy bills under the Warm Home Discount Scheme.
+Some people are eligible for a discount of £150 on their energy bills under the Warm Home Discount Scheme.

 Eligibility usually depends on whether you are already receiving means-tested benefits, so check to see if you are claiming everything you are entitled to.